adamsilver/fdpb/09-an-expense-form.md

 ## Summary

-In this chapter, we've looked at the different ways to let users add multiple expenses or any other type of information they need to manage.
-The solutions offered have been based on frequency of use, user ability and the constraints of the collected data (branching).
+In this chapter, we've looked at the different ways to let users add multiple expenses or any other type of information that needs to be included.
+The patterns are based on frequency of use, digital ability and whether there is a need to branch.

-There's no right and wrong way here, it's about picking the most appropriate technique for your particular problem.
+There's no right and wrong way here, it's about picking the most appropriate pattern for your particular problem.

 ## Footnotes